ע

 Our verb is used in Hebrews 8:2 only, descriptive of God's building of the tabernacle in which the Logos would be high priest.
 From it derive:

 • The noun παγις (pagis), which technically describes anything that secures or fastens (a ship's anchor, for instance), but which in the classics predominantly describes a trap or snare that is designed to create bondage and the loss of freedom (this word, most famously, describes the Trojan horse).
-It occurs 5 times; see full concordance.
+It occurs 5 times, see full concordance, and from it derives:

 • Together with the preposition προς (pros) meaning toward: the verb προσπηγνυμι (prospegnumi), meaning to fix something to or onto something else (Acts 2:23 only).